novayo/LeetCode/0285_Inorder_Successor_in_BST/README.md

 * Memory Usage: 18.2 MB, less than 43.96% of Python3 online submissions for Inorder Successor in BST.

 > inorder + bst

+---

+try_3.py: O(n) O(n)

+* Runtime: 93 ms, faster than 24.91% of Python3 online submissions for Inorder Successor in BST.
+* Memory Usage: 18.3 MB, less than 45.49% of Python3 online submissions for Inorder Successor in BST.

+> bst

+---

+try_4.py: O(n) O(1)

+* Runtime: 160 ms, faster than 5.19% of Python3 online submissions for Inorder Successor in BST.
+* Memory Usage: 18.3 MB, less than 45.49% of Python3 online submissions for Inorder Successor in BST.

+> bst